 When trying to explain certain working concepts or phenomena using manual drawing skills, it can become difficult over time.
 In such situations, you can make animated or stationary image illustrations using freely available animation software tools.
 Animaker, Blender, K-3D, Plastic Animation Paper, etc. allow for simple and clear representations.
 These are visually more appealing and are a cost-effective way to convey your work in compelling manner.

-While animations are an appealing and effective way of presenting your data in a video abstract, they are limited to their static nature.
+While animations are an appealing and effective way of presenting the data, they are limited to their static nature.
 The feature addition of motion in an animation enhances your avenue of explaining your concepts in a highly creative manner.
 You can use comical moving illustrations, caricatures, or working models of an experiment to explain your concepts clearly.

 For a long time now, researchers have used PowerPoint to present their work on different platforms.
 This simple way can also be used to narrate your research abstract by using thoughtful visuals created in PowerPoint.
-Furthermore, it is free to access and has all the possible features to make your video abstracts well organized with the help of uncluttered slides.
-While making a narrative PowerPoint presentation for your video abstract, it is important to focus on the narrative rather than just listing out the facts of your research.
+Furthermore, it is free to access and has all the possible features to make your abstracts well organized with the help of uncluttered slides.
+While making a narrative PowerPoint presentation, it is important to focus on the narrative rather than just listing out the facts of your research.

 For instance, you may begin with the self-recording type to narrate the video.
 Further, you can move to using whiteboard explainer, motion graphics, or animations depending on the requirement of your concept.
 If need be, you can also incorporate a PowerPoint slideshow to explain some key factors of your study.